In the spotlight: David Williams, Sales Director

 The environment.
 Internally, it’s logistics, I have been working alone in Singapore for a while, which is very different to being in a large office of colleagues.
 It’s not so much a challenge, as something to manage.

-Externally, it’s still a long and involved process to navigate organisations through the transformation process.
+Externally, it’s still a long and involved process to navigate organizations through the transformation process.
 What appears to be a fairly straightforward business case still requires the requisite due diligence and rigor.
 Whilst this is understandable, I do feel frustration that it slows down people realising the benefits we bring to bear.

 Fun, challenging, rewarding.